 Trump plans to name Rep. Mike Waltz as national security adviser

-President-elect Donald Trump plans to name Rep. Mike Waltz of Florida to serve as his national security advisor, according to a source familiar with the selection.
+President-elect Donald Trump plans to name Rep. Mike Waltz of Florida to serve as his national security adviser, according to a source familiar with the selection.

 As national security adviser, Waltz would play an integral role in shaping U.S. policy on geopolitical conflicts ranging from the war in Ukraine to the war between Israel and Hamas in Gaza.
 The position is not a cabinet-level role, and thus would not require Senate confirmation.